microsoft/symphony/orchestrators/worfflow.md

 ![Plan](.\images\workflow-plan.JPG)

 ### Deploy
 This stage deploys the IAC code to apply the changes from the plan stage.
-It initializes the IAC tool selected, run deploy cmds to update the resources, and ensure the suncessful updates of the resources.
+It initializes the IAC tool selected, run deploy cmds to update the resources, and ensure the successful updates of the resources.

 ![Deploy](.\images\workflow-deploy.JPG)